 The Company considers all short-term highly liquid investments with an original maturity of three months or less to be cash equivalents.
-Cash equivalents, consisting of money market funds and time deposits, are carried at fair value.
+Cash equivalents, consisting of money market funds, commercial paper, corporate debt securities and U.S. government and agency securities, are carried at fair value.
 Refer to Note 6-Cash, Cash Equivalents and Short-Term Investments for additional information regarding the fair value of cash equivalents and marketable securities.